XamarinUniversity/build2018-labs/lab2/README.md

 7. You can try the network failure case again if you like to see the new behavior - it should just silently hold onto things and then when connectivity is restored, it will push and pull changes.

-> **Note**: you might be wondering if we need to _push_ changes after a connectivity restore.
-You could, but in this app, we've chosen to not worry about it - the client will automatically push local changes if there are any as part of the next _pull_ which happens more often in our app.
+> **Note**: you might be wondering if you need to _push_ changes after a connectivity restore.
+You could, however it turns out that the mobile service client will automatically push pending local changes as part of the next _pull_ which happens more often in the app.

 ### Handling conflicts (optional)

 One of the things that can come up with data synchronization is _conflicts_.
-In this app, it's very unlikely because each instance just supports new records and we don't do any delete or update operations.
+In this app, it's very unlikely because each instance just supports new records and the app doesn't do any delete or update operations.

 However, it's useful to add the support just to complete the picture of working with offline data.

 Conflict errors are reported when you call `PushAsync`.
 The client will throw a `MobileServicePushFailedException` exception with a collection of "push" failure records represented in a class named `MobileServiceTableOperationError` which gives us both the server and local record in conflict.

-For each record, we can take several actions:
+For each record, you can take several actions:

 - Force the server representation.
 - Force the client representation.
-- Merge the conflict in code ourselves
+- Merge the conflict in code.
 - Ask the user what to do.

-In our case, we'll use the first two approaches.
-If the two records are the same (as far as our app is concerned), then we will use the server-side copy.
-If they are different, we'll prefer the client side.
+In this case, the lab will use the first two approaches.
+If the conflicted records are the same (as far as the app is concerned), then the app will use the server-side copy.
+If they are different, it will prefer the client side.
 This is a pretty common/simple approach to conflict resolution - but you can design and code any approach you prefer.

 #### Add version support to the CircleMessage

-We need to start by adding support to tracking versions in our model object.
-Luckily, this is actually built-in and is already present - we just don't have a property mapping the field yet.
+You need to start by adding support to tracking versions in the model object.
+Luckily, this is actually built-in and is already present - the model just doesn't have a property mapping the field yet.

 1. Open the **CircleMessage.cs** source file in the **Data** folder in the **MyCircle** shared-code project.